COLORECTAL CANCER

 The physicians at Tampa General Hospital’s Cancer Institute provide comprehensive evaluation and treatment for colorectal cancer, such as colectomy surgery.
 Our multidisciplinary team of surgeons, radiologists, nurses and other specialists provides world-class, comprehensive care.
 We’ll tailor a treatment plan specific to your needs, no matter the colorectal condition you’re dealing with.

 We are also affiliated with the University of South Florida, making us an academic center with access to state-of-the-art technology and many exciting clinical trials.
 This puts us at the forefront of treatment advancements for our patients.
-In addition, Tampa General Hospital has earned “high performing” designation for cancer care by U.S. News & World Report for 2023-24, meaning we are ranked among the top 10% of U.S. hospitals.
+In addition, Tampa General Hospital has been named one of the Nation's Best Hospitals for Cancer Care. by U.S. News & World Report for 2024-25.